volodymyrprokopyuk/kotlin-sdp/README.md

 **How**.
 The real object and the `Proxy` implement the same `Subject` interface, so the client cannot distinguish between the real object and the `Proxy`.
 The `Proxy` uses delegation to the real object</br>
 **Example**.
-The real `Account` object implements the `Payment`=`Subject` interface without any balance/amount valiadtions.
+The real `Account` object implements the `Payment`=`Subject` interface without any balance/amount validations.
 The `PaymentProxy`=`Proxy` implements the `Payment` interface with the balance/amount validation.
 Client uses only the `Subject` interface to work with both the real `Account` object or with the `PaymentProxy` proxy object

 ## Behavioral Patterns